 United Way of Central Carolinas to manage and distribute funds to local agencies

-The funds were awarded through the State Set-Aside (SSA) process under Phase 38 of the Emergency Food and Shelter Program (EFSP), a federally funded program intended to help meet the needs of people experiencing hunger and homelessness in cities and counties throughout the United States.
+The funds were awarded under Phase 39 ($437,040) and Phase ARPA-R ($1,350,788) of the Emergency Food and Shelter Program (EFSP), a federally funded program intended to help meet the needs of people experiencing hunger and homelessness in cities and counties throughout the United States.
 The program is administered by the Federal Emergency Management Agency, an agency of the U.S. Department of Homeland Security.

 In Mecklenburg County, an EFSP Local Board facilitated by United Way of Central Carolinas will determine how the funds will be distributed to area service providers of emergency food and shelter programs in the county.